| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 length_group |

-Size of the length frequency bins for both abundance at length calculations
+Size of the length frequency bins used for both abundance-at-length

-and age-length-key construction.
-By default this value is inherited from
+calculations and age-length-key construction.
+By default, this is inherited from the

 alk_scale |